jhpyle/docassemble/_docs/questions.md

 you can use the [`command()`] function in [`code`] to trigger the same effects as clicking on a "special" button.

-The following example uses a [`code`] block to determine the course of the interview, and it either exits or proceeds based on the result of an ordinary [multiple choice question].
+The following example uses a [`mandatory`]<span></span> [`code`] block to determine the course of the interview.
+Depending on the answer to an ordinary [multiple choice question], it either exits from the interview or proceeds to another screen.

 {% include side-by-side.html demo="exit-buttons-mixed-code" %}